causalbench/causalbench-starter/README.md

 - Navigate to the directory to which you have cloned this repo to.
   - `$ cd /path/to/causalbench-starter`
 - Ensure you have ONE graph inference function (inheriting from `AbstractInferenceModel`) in [main.py](src/main.py).
 For example copy your final method to main.py `$ cp src/grnboost.py src/main.py`.
   - _This is your pre-defined program entry point._
+- Build your container image with the provided Dockerfile
+  - `$ docker build -t submission:latest .`
+  - `$ IMAGE = "submission:latest"`
 - Use the EvalAI-CLI command to submit your image
   - Run the following command to submit your container image:
-    - `$ evalai push $IMAGE --phase gsk-causalbench-test-1528`
+    - `$ evalai push $IMAGE --phase gsk-causalbench-test-1981`
     - **Please note** that you have a maximum number of submissions that any submission will be counted against.
     - **Please note** that you will not receive your final private leaderboard score until the challenge period is over.